tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 ### DATA CLEANING
 Before we can explore and analyse the data, we must first clean it up to help maintain data integrity.
 These are the following steps we will take to ensure the data is clean;
-1. Check for duplicates and remove any.
+1. Remove duplicates.
 2. Standardize data and fix errors.
-3. Look at null values.
+3. Look at Null values or Blank values.
 4. Remove unnecessary columns and rows.

 #### Procedure